-1. Passengers/Crew Instructed in duties for line handling ---- ----------------- --

-2. Lines and Fenders Ready for use
+- 1. Passengers/Crew Instructed in duties for line handling - 2.
+Lines and Fenders Ready for use

+BOAT SYSTEMS
-1. Navigation Lights Turned OFF when secured

-2. Anchor Light ON if necessary

-3. Bilge/Engine Compartment "Sniff" the bilge/engine compartment for fuel odor.
+- 1. Navigation Lights Turned OFF when secured - 2.
+Anchor Light ON if necessary - Bilge/Engine Compartment "Sniff" the bilge/engine compartment for fuel odor.
 Run the bilge blowers if necessary.
-Check for water
+Check for water in bilge.

-in bilge.
 Run bilge pumps if necessary

-1. Gearshift & Throttle Controls Bring to NEUTRAL and IDLE positions
+- 2. Tachometers Idle the engines for five (5) minutes to cool down